ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

     .. group-tab:: Windows

-        The node (in WSL) will be able to communicate with the simulated robot (in Webots on Windows) through a TCP connection.
+        The node (in WSL) will be able to communicate with the simulated robot (in Webots on native Windows) through a TCP connection.

     .. group-tab:: macOS

-        The node (in the docker container) will be able to communicate with the simulated robot (in Webots on macOS) through a TCP connection.
+        The node (in the docker container) will be able to communicate with the simulated robot (in Webots on native macOS) through a TCP connection.

 In your case, you need to run a single instance of this node, because you have a single robot in the simulation.